DataDog/documentation/content/en/developers/marketplace/_index.md

 Depending on the use case, choose the approach that makes the most sense for your offering.

-If you're developing an offering that does not use the Datadog Agent, such as a Datadog App, SaaS license, professional service, or an API-based integration, you will need to develop a [tile-only listing](#tile-only-listing).
+If you're developing an offering that does not use the Datadog Agent, such as a Datadog App, SaaS license, professional service, or an API-based integration, you will need to create a [tile-only listing](#tile-only-listing).

 #### [Datadog Agent-based integration][13]